 BTU to Watts

 EXAMPLE – A 25 x 30-foot deck is 750 square feet.
 So, multiply that by 20 and you get 15,000 BTUs.
-To convert that into Watts, divide 15,000 by 3.41 and you get about 4,400 Watts.
-If you live in a warmer part of the country, you may need a little less or in the North a little more.
+To convert that into Watts, divide 15,000 by 3.41 which equals ~4,400 Watts.
+If you live in warmer areas, you may need a little less or in cooler areas a little more.

 Estimated BTUs & Watts by outdoor space size